ranpelta/Moving-average-and-SG-smoothing-on-ENVI-image-using-python/README.md

-# Continuum-Removal-using-python
-Continuum Removal using python
+Moving average and Savitzky–Golay smoothing for ENVI image using python